-This day by day itinerary is for our November departures only.
-Separate itineraries are available for our other departures and can be downloaded from our website or requested from the Mountain Kingdoms office.
+This day by day itinerary is for our November departure only.
+A separate itinerary is available for our April departure and can be downloaded from our website or requested from the Mountain Kingdoms office.

 Will the trip run?

 This trip is guaranteed to run for 4 people and for a maximum of 12.
 In the rare event that we cancel a holiday, we will refund you in full and give you at least 6 weeks warning.
 Many trips do fill up quickly - we advise you to book early if you want to secure a place(s) on the dates of your choice.